yoanmalie/d8-theming-guide/getting-started/coding-standards.md

 ### BEM

 BEM (Block Element Modifier) is a naming convention.
-The Drupal 8 CSS class names are based on the BEM methodology, resulting in more transparency and meaning.
+The Drupal 8 CSS class names are based on the **BEM methodology**, resulting in more transparency and meaning.

 `.block__element--modifier`